aliok/mobile-analytics-poc/README-elasticSearch.md

 ### Data generated

-`generateElasticCurl.js` is basically a simulation of an application that mobile apps can talk to.

-Instead of mobile apps pushing stuff, this script generates events and then processes them.
+`fixtures.js` is basically a simulation events coming from mobile apps.
+Instead of mobile apps pushing stuff, this script generates events.

 Basically we have 2 parts:

-1. Event generation (fixtures.js): Events generated are partially random and partially static.
-Assume they came from mobile apps.

-2. Processing of the events (generateElasticCurl.js): In this part, the code processes the events and creates documents.
-Well, actually instead of doing real integration with ElasticSearch, I chose to generate CURL statements.
-   This way requires an additional copy-paste operation but it is simpler.